Law Firm SEO: Rankings For Successful Law Firms

 Digital marketing is exciting and comparatively new to traditional marketing techniques.
 Rapid changes in methods and innovation sometimes overwhelm attorneys.
 This makes it seem as if lawyers can never catch up to the newest methods.

 Famous baseball legend, Yogi Berra, is quoted as saying; “If you don’t know where you are going, you’ll end up someplace else”.
-Your first step to engaging in the best SEO practices for your law firm is to understand how SEO works.
+Your first step to engaging in the best SEO practices for your law firm is understanding how SEO works.
 Specifically, you need to know what things Google algorithms look at to push search results to the top.

 The next chapter provides a broad overview of the factors that Google uses to rank website pages, giving you the knowledge you need to build your digital marketing strategically in a way that gives you the best chance for success.Next Chapter